 Once you complete medical school, you will also have to undergo a psychiatry residency program.
 The training that a psychiatrist goes through gives them a better understanding of the relationship between the ailments of the mind and our bodies.

 The average annual salary of a psychiatrist is $194,740.

 Do you love working with children and in their healthcare?
 It could be the field for you.
 A pediatrician specializes in the health of children until young adulthood.
-It includes their physical, social and emotional well-being.
+It includes their physical, social, and emotional well-being.

-The field has numerous subspecialties to choose from, something to think about as you look for cardiology personal statement, services.
+The field has numerous subspecialties to choose from, something to think about as you look for cardiology personal statements, services.
 From hematology, neonatology, to psychiatry.
 It is an opportunity to do more in preventive care.